kubernetes/kops/docs/addon_manager.md

 In future, we may as a convenience make it easy to add optional addons to the kops manifest, though this will just be a convenience wrapper around doing it manually.

+## Update BootStrap Addons

+If you want to update the bootstrap addons, you can run the following command to show you which addons need updating.
+Add `--yes` to actually apply the updates.

+**channels apply channel s3://*KOPS_S3_BUCKET*/*CLUSTER_NAME*/addons/bootstrap-channel.yaml**

 ## Versioning

 The channels tool adds a manifest-of-manifests file, of `Kind: Addons`, which allows for a description